Ahmed291005/ReqArchitect/README.md

 ## ✨ Features

-- **📝 Conversational Requirement Generation**: Describe your app idea in plain English and get a structured list of functional and non-functional requirements.
+- **📝 Conversational Requirement Generation**: Describe your app idea in plain English and get a structured list of requirements.
+The AI maintains a cumulative list throughout the conversation.
 - **🔄 Iterative Refinement**: Continue the conversation to add, remove, or modify requirements based on your feedback.
-- **📊 Requirement Classification**: Automatically classify requirements into `functional` and `non-functional` categories.
+- **📊 Requirement Classification**: Automatically classify requirements into `functional`, `non-functional`, `domain`, and `inverse` categories.
 - **👤 User Story Generation**: Create well-formatted user stories from functional requirements, complete with user personas, features, benefits, and acceptance criteria.
 - **🤝 Stakeholder Identification**: Identify potential stakeholders and user roles based on the project requirements to get a better understanding of your target audience.
+- **📄 Automated Reporting**: Generate a comprehensive report containing classified requirements, user stories, and stakeholders, which can be viewed on the dashboard and exported as a PDF.
 - **🔊 Text-to-Speech**: Have your current list of requirements read out loud for better accessibility and review.
+- **📱 Fully Responsive**: A clean and intuitive layout that works on both desktop and mobile devices.
+- **🎨 Light/Dark Mode**: Toggle between light and dark themes for your comfort.

 ## 🛠️ Tech Stack